nghttp2/nghttp2/doc/nghttpx.1.rst

     Set allowed  cipher list  for frontend  connection.
 The format of the string is described in OpenSSL ciphers(1).
-    This option  sets cipher suites for  TLSv1.2 or earlier.
+    This  option  sets  cipher   suites  for  TLSv1.2.
 Use :option:`--tls13-ciphers` for TLSv1.3.

     Default: ``ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384``